 Marquis St. Evrémonde

-He is an aristocrat and cruel man from France and he is Darnay’s uncle also.
+He is an aristocrat and cruel man from France and he is Darnay’s uncle as well.
 He proves to be cruel and has no regard for human beings.
 He wishes that all the peasants would be ostracized.
 He runs down a little child of a peasant with his carriage and is later killed at night by the Gaspard, the child’s father..

 He was a servant for the St. Evrémonde family.
 The revolutionaries imprisoned this man and demanded him to be put to death because he was charged with keeping up the Evrémonde estate after the Marquis’ death..
 He sends a letter to Darnay to come for his help.
 Darnay came back to France for his help but revolutionaries put him into prison.

 He was a peasant and eye witness of Gaspard’s child’s death.
 He becomes a bloodthirsty revolutionist.
-He appears wood-cutter after revolution.
+He appears wood-cutter after the revolution.

 Young Lucie Darnay